Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 Supported from Add-On protocol version 1.2.

-This message allows an IOX to send a protobuf encoded payload to the GO.
+This message allows an IOX to send a protobuf-encoded payload to the GO device.
 It supports a publish/subscribe model of vehicle status information.
-The GO responds with GO Multi-Frame Data (0x27) - Type 13.
+The GO device responds with GO Multi-Frame Data (0x27) - Type 13.
 [Protobuf Schema](https://github.com/Geotab/android-external-device-example/blob/master/app/src/main/proto/iox_messaging.proto).
 The currently supported topics are:

 | Topic |